-Officials stress security of election systems after U.S. reveals new Iranian and Russian operations
+Officials stress security of election systems after U.S. reveals new Iranian and Russian efforts

 A breach of voter databases could sow significant chaos, said Theodore T. Allen, an associate professor of integrated systems engineering at Ohio State University.
 Changing registration details could throw hurdles in front of certain voters, possibly forcing them to cast provisional ballots.

 Still, safeguards are in place to ensure that such ballots are ultimately counted, he said, a point stressed by U.S. officials, who sought to reassure the public that the Nov.
-3 vote will not been compromised.
+3 vote will not be compromised.

 “We’ve been working for years as a community to build resilience in our election infrastructure — and today that infrastructure remains resilient,” FBI Director Christopher A. Wray said at a news conference on Wednesday evening announcing Iran’s and Russia’s activity.
 “You should be confident that your vote counts.
 Early, unverified claims to the contrary should be viewed with a healthy dose of skepticism.”